 Excavating with Precision

-Working closely with SMS, Winslow introduced 3D avoidance technology on an excavator on one of its projects in Melbourne.
-Developed in collaboration between SITECH Construction Systems Pty Ltd. out of New South Wales and Australian-based manufacturer Webbair, the technology relies on a digital map of utilities prepared by the SMS survey team.
+This led to a partnership between SMS, SITECH Construction Systems and Australian-based manufacturer Webbair to develop 3D avoidance technology.
+Introduced to the market in 2022, a civil construction company, working closely with SMS, introduced 3D avoidance technology on an excavator on one of its projects in Melbourne.
+The technology relies on a digital map of utilities prepared by the SMS survey team.
 If the excavator attachment gets too close to a defined ‘avoidance zone’, the onboard sensors restrict and then immobilize the digger, thus minimizing the chance of costly subsurface strikes and project delays while improving crew safety.

-According to SMS, the operators also receive real-time updates on underground services from surveyors working remotely, which allows work to continue without needing to wait for new data.
-SMS believes that allowing for the operator or supervisor to add in any new hazards or high-risk areas on the fly without requiring them to be defined digitally is potentially one of the biggest benefits of the system, which was demanded from the market at the start of the due diligence phase.
+According to Gains, the operators also receive real-time updates on underground services from surveyors working remotely, which allows work to continue without needing to wait for new data.
+Gains explains that allowing for the operator or supervisor to add in any new hazards or high-risk areas on the fly without requiring them to be defined digitally is potentially one of the biggest benefits of the system, which was demanded from the market at the start of the due diligence phase.

-The next step — AR in the cab.
-As part of the Trimble Earthworks AR Camera and Workflow Optimization Demonstration Program facilitated by SITECH Construction Systems Pty Ltd. and Trimble, Winslow also took the opportunity to see how precision grade control, 3D avoidance technology and AR combine to support operator actions.
+The next step was introducing AR in the cab.
+As part of the Trimble Earthworks AR Camera and a Workflow Optimisation Demonstration Program facilitated by SITECH Construction Systems and Trimble, the civil construction company also took the opportunity to see how precision grade control, 3D avoidance technology and AR combine to support operator actions.

 “This is the next level of integration and a great addition to the excavators,” confirmed Gains.
 “We strongly believe that the quicker an operator gets an understanding of the job, the faster the build.
 With Trimble Earthworks and AR, our operators see an alignment in 3D.
 The software also provides options for multiple views.
 Overall, the addition of AR raises the level of awareness relative to the design model.
 We also think it will be essential for getting less experienced operators up to speed on the job.”

-That raised awareness is particularly valuable for Winslow, where some of its projects have large numbers of underground service requirements in tight work areas.
+That raised awareness is particularly valuable for the civil construction company, where some of its projects have large numbers of underground service requirements in tight work areas.
 According to the SMS team, when an issue arises, they can quickly get the utilities modeled accurately and back to the operator to keep work progressing.